wilian746/go-generator/README.md

     - `TIMEOUT` -> Timeout of routes in minutes;
     - `DATABASE_DIALECT` -> [Dialect usage in GORM](https://gorm.io/docs/connecting_to_the_database.html);
     - `DATABASE_URI` -> [Connection string usage in GORM](https://gorm.io/docs/connecting_to_the_database.html);
+- `/docs` This folder contains the docs of project using Swagger, you can this example of how to update/create using [swag](https://github.com/swaggo/swag);
 - `/internal` This folder contains the internal implementations;
     - `/internal/controllers` This folder contains internal rules and conditions treatments of your application;
     - `/internal/entities` This folder contains entities usage to save in your database and manipulate data in project;